-A. Collection of information for purposes of defining the footprint In implementing paragraphs 4A and 4B, the Members of the Commission shall provide for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
-The Secretariat shall circulate the information received to the other Members consistent with the approved Interim Data Handling and Data Sharing Protocol.
-To support assessments of the fisheries and refinement of conservation and management measures, Members of the Commission are to provide update information on an annual basis.
+A. Reporting of information for purposes of defining the footprint

+In implementing paragraphs 4A and 4B, the Members of the Commission shall provide for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
+The Secretariat shall circulate the information received to the other Members consistent with the approved Regulations for Management of Scientific Data and Information.
+To support assessments of the fisheries and refinement of conservation and management measures, Members of the Commission are to provide updated information on an annual basis.